inforapid/SPARQL/README.md

 # SPARQL

-SPARQL queries for the WikiData endpoint for use with the InfoRapid KnowledgeBase Builder
+In this project I want to collect useful SPARQL queries for the WikiData endpoint for use with the InfoRapid KnowledgeBase Builder.
+Please participate and publish your own favorite SPARQL queries.

 ## SPARQL and the InfoRapid KnowledgeBase Builder

 ![3D rotating MindMap of SPARQL query result](images/Example.gif?raw=true "Example")

-### The following prefixes must be used for SPARQL variables in the SELECT statement:
+### The following prefixes must be used for SPARQL variables in the KnowledgeBase Builder SELECT statement:
 ```
 i_ : item
 ic_ : item category, the column values are ignored, only the column header is relevant